Smithay/calloop/doc/src/ch02-02-timers.md

-# A simple example

-The simplest way to use Calloop is to create the event sources it provides, and add them to the event loop with a callback function.
-When the event source has new events to process, your callback will be called.
+# Working with timers

-Let's create a program that waits for five seconds, prints a message, and exits.
+To illustrate how timers work in calloop, let's create a program that waits for five seconds, prints a message, and exits.
 If you've already read the `README` file or [API docs](api), this will look familiar.

 ## The timer event source

 The first thing we need is an event source — that is, a type that implements the trait `calloop::EventSource`.
 If we look under `calloop::timer` we'll see the appropriately named `Timer`.

-`Timer` follows a pattern you'll see used for almost all event sources in Calloop.
+`Timer` follows a pattern you'll see used for many event sources in Calloop.
 There is an event source (`Timer`) that is inserted into the loop.
 But there is also some other type (in this case, `TimerHandle`) that allows you to control or configure that source even after the loop has taken ownership of the source itself.
 For example:

 - there is an MPSC (multiple producer, single consumer) channel that acts as an event source; the "control" end is simply the sending end of the channel